nodejs/node/doc/api/repl.md

 ### Using the Node.js REPL with advanced line-editors

-For advanced line-editors, start Node.js with the environmental variable `NODE_NO_READLINE=1`.
+For advanced line-editors, start Node.js with the environment variable `NODE_NO_READLINE=1`.
 This will start the main and debugger REPL in canonical terminal settings which will allow you to use with `rlwrap`.